nystudio107/craft-webperf/README.md

 **Note**: _The license fee for this plugin is $99.00 via the Craft Plugin Store._

-## This plugin is in development

-This plugin isn't finished; don't use it yet.
-No, really.

 ## Requirements

 This plugin requires Craft CMS 3.0.0 or later.